 The Company's right to exercise its option over the Property will be dependent upon its compliance with the Option Agreement.
 Option payments must be made and the Feasibility Study must be completed in order to exercise the option.
 The Company has paid the cash payment and issued the Common Shares stipulated in the Option Agreement.
 There can be no assurance that the Company will be able to comply with the other provisions of the Option Agreement, including that the Company complete the Feasibility Study to exercise its option.
 If the Company is unable to fulfil the requirements of the Option Agreement, it is likely that it would be considered in default of such agreement and the agreement could be terminated, resulting in the loss of all rights to the Property, and the loss of all option payments made and expenditures incurred pursuant to the option to the date of termination.
-Additional funding will be required to fund the work expenditure commitments on the Property.
-There is no assurance that such funds will be available.
 Failure to obtain adequate financing or to complete exploration on a timely basis could result in the loss of the Company's right to exercise the Property option.